bguell/Crayfish-are-naive-to-invasive-swamp-eels/README.md

 **INTRODUCTION**

-This repository contains raw data, recordings, scripts, and code associated with the manuscript entitled "Invasive swamp eels do not elicit antipredator behavior in a native crayfish with collapsing populations".
+This repository contains raw data and scripts associated with the manuscript in preparation entitled "Invasive swamp eels do not elicit antipredator behavior in a native crayfish with collapsing populations".

 **Abstract**